Open-Systems-Pharmacology/QSPC-Satellite-OSPS-Workshops/README.md

-# OSP Suite Workshop in Houston, TX, College of Pharmacy
+# OSP Suite Workshops at QSP Conference in Leiden, Netherlands

 ## Two 1-Day PK-Sim® &amp; MoBi® workshops on PBPK and PBPK-based QSP